aciccarello/ciccarello.me/_posts/photos/2020-03-06-instagram-B9YeWurFGoh.md

  - https://www.instagram.com/p/B9YeWurFGoh/
 ---

 We went camping in February!?!
 We stayed at Lake Skinner last weekend with some friends from church.
-Had lots of sun on Saturday, but we had our coldest day of the month when the weather shifted to cloudy, windy, and 50°F (10°C) on Sunday 😁
+Had lots of sun on Saturday, but we had our coldest day of the month when the weather shifted to cloudy, windy, and {% recipe-temp 50 %} on Sunday 😁
 Even though we stayed in a tent, we didn't suffer much with water and electricity at our site.
 We also ate real well cooking on the fire and the grill.
 I really appreciated the time outdoors.

 Birds pictured:

 - Allen's Hummingbird
 - Red-winged blackbird
 - Northern Harrier